agarmu/website/src/pages/posts/01-polynomials.md

 ## Step 2: Printing our polynomials

-Now that we've defined a nice polynomial type, it's probably useful to be able to view it easily in GHCi.
-To do this, we need a function which will accept a polynomial and return a string.
-In fact, we're going to write a special type of function -- one that implements the `Show` typeclass for `Polynomial`.
+Now that we've defined a polynomial type, we should find a way to view it easily in GHCi.
+Doing this requires a function that maps a polynomial to a string.
+In fact, we will write a special type of function -- one that implements the `Show` typeclass for `Polynomial`.

 A typeclass in Haskell is similar to an "interface" in another language; all members of a typeclass have certain properties & behaviors.
 Members of the `Show` typeclass, in particular, are recognizable by GHCi as things that can be "printed".

-In order to do this, we must have as the first line of our declaration:
+To do this, we must have as the first line of our declaration:

 ```hs
 instance Show Polynomial where